-In an effort to maximize profits, operators who fish illegally or under-report catch often cut corners with how they manage their vessels, further endangering workers in one of the world's most hazardous professions.
+In an effort to maximize profits, operators who fish illegally or under report catch often cut corners with how they manage their vessels, further endangering workers in one of the world's most hazardous professions.
 Illegal fishers often lack sufficient on-board safety equipment or ignore regulations governing vessel modifications.
 They may also operate for extended periods of time without undergoing safety inspections, are more apt to fish in dangerous weather, and are less likely to maintain decent working conditions.

 The International Labour Organization (ILO) estimated in 1999 that 24,000 people die every year in the fishing sector-more than 10 times the number on merchant ships.
-Yet fishing vessels and their crews are excluded from nearly all international maritime regulations, such as safety certifications or working condition inspections, meaning that exploitative practices can go undetected.
+But in 2022, research commissioned by The Pew Charitable Trusts and conducted by the FISH Safety Foundation found that this number was a severe underestimate and that more than 100,000 people are killed fishing each year-nearly 300 fatalities a day.
+Despite this alarming death toll, fishing vessels and their crews are not covered by global minimum safety standards, such as certifications or working-condition inspections, and exploitative practices continue to go undetected.

-The 2012 Cape Town Agreement (CTA), adopted by the International Maritime Organization (IMO), outlines fishing vessel standards and includes other regulations designed to protect the safety of crews and observers and provide a level playing field for industry.
+The 2012 Cape Town Agreement (CTA) for the safety of fishing vessels, adopted by the International Maritime Organization (IMO), outlines fishing vessel standards and includes other regulations designed to protect the safety of crews and observers and provide a level playing field for industry.
 The Agreement will enter into force once 22 States with a combined 3,600 eligible fishing vessels ratify or accede.
 Taking this step will bring fishing vessel operators into the same compliance as other maritime vessels and end practices that place crews at risk.
 Until the CTA enters into force, there are no mandatory global safety regulations for fishing vessels.